trilogy-group/twilio-java/UPGRADE.md

 ### Overview

-##### Twilio Java Helper Library’s major version 9.0.0 is now available.
+##### Kandy Java Helper Library’s major version 9.0.0 is now available.
 We ensured that you can upgrade to Java helper Library 9.0.0 version without any breaking changes

 Behind the scenes Java Helper is now auto-generated via OpenAPI with this release.
 This enables us to rapidly add new features and enhance consistency across versions and languages.